Walther PPQ: M2 series

 In August 2015 Walther announced the PPQ M2 in .45 ACP that should be available in October 2015.
 The pistol has been enlarged to accommodate .45 ACP cartridges, also resulting in a heavier pistol.
 A thicker and longer slide rides a little higher over the bore out to the end of the lengthened barrel.
 Unlike the PPQ 9×19mm Parabellum and .40 S&W chambered models the PPQ M2 .45 ACP features polygonal rifling.
 The ejection port was also redesigned to accommodate .45 ACP cartridge cases.

 Walther PDP

-In February of 2021, Walther officially released the Walther Performance Duty Pistol, or PDP.
+In February 2021, Walther officially released the Walther Performance Duty Pistol, or PDP.
 The PDP represents an upgraded PPQ with an improved trigger, deeper slide serrations, and more aggressive grip texturing.
 The PDP slide is milled and drilled for an aiming optic and features a matching cover plate when no optics are mounted.
-Walther also announced that the PPQ would be discontinued in 2021 in favor of the PDP.
+Walther also announced that the PPQ would be discontinued in favor of the PDP.
+The PPQ was discontinued at the end of 2023, along with the P99 Final Edition.